 - You can include previously published poems; however, we would prefer that at least a third be unpublished.

 - We accept simultaneous submissions but will require all finalists to withdraw their manuscripts upon notification.
 Also, please let us know if a submission has been accepted elsewhere.

-- All work should be attached in a single .doc/docx or PDF file, and your email must include a brief, third-person bio.
+- All work should be attached in a single .docx or PDF file, and your email must include a third-person bio.

 - Please do not submit manuscripts that contain images, artwork, and/or erasure or found poetry.